-With the advancement in web browsers, bandwidth and mobile computing power, developers have gained quite a bit of freedom.
-What weren’t quite possible before due to resource limitation, are now non-issues.
-As a result, the usage of oversized, high quality media and highly interactive elements have become trends in web design.
+With advancements in web browsers, bandwidth, and mobile computing power, developers have gained quite a bit of freedom.
+What wasn’t quite possible before due to resource limitations are now non-issues.
+As a result, the usage of oversized, high-quality media and highly interactive elements have become trends in web design.
 While websites are looking better and more interactive than ever, we must not forget the importance of SEO.
-In this article, we go over some of the most widely used design elements we’ve seen, and explain why they may negatively affect a website’s visibility in search engines.
+In this article, we go over some of the most widely used design elements we’ve seen and explain why they may negatively affect a website’s visibility in search engines.

 Slider & Carousel